Sonnet 169

 ‘Midst matter black and cosmic clumps there torn.

-A cosmic renaissance formed our first star,
+A stellar nursery formed our first star,

 And in a pico-second, love was gone.

-But unseen forces drew us back again,
+Yet unseen forces drew us back again,

-Coalescing the ancient astral dust,
+A nebula of ancient astral dust,

-And love so fused, once more our star did shine,
+And love so fused, once more our star did shine—

 A symbol bright, born at the edge of time.